 Dr Joel Smith - research

-Right now, I am working on the epistemic grounds of attributions of emotional phenomena.
-I am interested, in particular, in the nature of facial expression, the function of empathy, and the plausibility of perceptual accounts of emotion attribution.
+I am currently working on the epistemic grounds of attributions of emotional phenomena.
+I am interested, in particular, in the nature of facial expression, the epistemic function of empathy, and the plausibility of perceptual accounts of emotion attribution.
 This research is part of the three year AHRC funded project Knowledge of Emotion: Expression and Social Cognition, of which I am the principal investigator.
-As part of this project I'm currently writing papers on perceptual theories of mindreading, the epistemic function of empathy, and the psychology of facial expression.
+As well as individual research, this project involves a series of conferences and the production of a short documentary film.

 Visit my PhilPapers profile.